California Chrome: Retirement and breeding career

-On July 18, 2020, California Chrome was represented by his first winner, Sunkar Time, in Russia.
-His first North American winner was a filly named Cilla, who won at Delaware Park on August 13, 2020, in her second start.
+California Chrome's first winner was Kentucky-bred Sunkar Time, who was exported to Russia and on July 18, 2020, won at Krasnodar Racetrack.
+His first North American winner was the filly Cilla, who won at Delaware Park on August 13, 2020.
 That same year, she placed third in the Frizette Stakes.

-Cilla also became California Chrome's first black-type stakes winner when she won the 2021 Louisiana Legends Mademoiselle Stakes at Evangeline Downs and later won the Prioress Stakes at Saratoga Race Course, becoming his first graded-stakes winner.
+Cilla became California Chrome's first graded stakes winner when she won the 2021 Louisiana Legends Mademoiselle Stakes at Evangeline Downs and then won the Prioress Stakes at Saratoga Race Course.
 Cilla was voted the 2021 Louisiana-Bred Horse of the Year and Champion Three-Year-Old Filly in 2022.

-California Chrome also sired filly California Angel, winner of the 2021 Jessamine Stakes at Keeneland, colt California Frolic, a winner of two black-type stakes at Gulfstream Park, and colt Midnight Chrome, who finished third in the 2021 Remsen Stakes behind future Belmont Stakes winner Mo Donegal.
+California Chrome also sired stakes winners California Angel, winner of the 2021 Jessamine Stakes at Keeneland, and California Frolic, a winner of two black-type stakes at Gulfstream Park.
+His son Midnight Chrome finished third in the 2021 Remsen Stakes behind future Belmont Stakes winner Mo Donegal.

-In 2024 the Kazakhstan-owned Kabirkhan won the Group 1 Al Maktoum Challenge in Dubai, giving California Chrome his first G1 progeny.
-Kabirkhan was sold for US$12,000 at the 2021 Keeneland Yearling Sale.

-On March 23, 2025, Wide Latour won the Aichi Hai, marking the first graded winner for California Chrome in Japan since he moved to that country.
-The outsider Wide Latour closed in the final straight to win by one and a half lengths.
+In 2024 the Kazakhstan-owned Kabirkhan, who sold for US$12,000 at the 2021 Keeneland Yearling Sale, won the Group 1 Al Maktoum Challenge in Dubai, giving California Chrome his first G1 winner.
+On March 23, 2025, Wide Latour won the Aichi Hai, becoming the first graded winner for California Chrome in Japan.